carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 ::::::::::::::::::::::::::::::::::::::

 :::::: keypoints
-- "CuPy provides GPU accelerated version of many NumPy and Scipy functions."
+- "CuPy provides GPU-accelerated versions of many NumPy and SciPy functions."
 - "Always have CPU and GPU versions of your code so that you can compare performance, as well as validate your code."
+- "GPU execution is asynchronous; use `cupyx.profiler.benchmark()` rather than `timeit` for accurate measurements."
 ::::::